Why eCommerce Businesses Fail?

 That means there is only a .002% chance for you to land on page 1.

-With the digital real estate model we’ll talk about later…you’ll only have maybe 20 competitors in a given area…but more on that later.
+With the Digital Leasing model we’ll talk about later…you’ll only have maybe 20 competitors in a given area…but more on that later.

 The point is that because the barrier of entry is so low, that means a lot of people can get started.